yxzhanggg/yxzhanggg.github.io/C++.md

 Initializer runs faster than assignment in class body.

 # Reference
-Reference is a synomym of the original value.
+Sometime the pointer is too dangerous, so here is a high-level implementation of pointer - reference.
+(C++11) Reference is a synomym of the original value.
 ```c++
 // lvalue (stable value) reference